On Channel Reciprocity in Reconfigurable Intelligent Surface Assisted Wireless Network: On Channel Reciprocity of RIS-assisted Wireless Channels

 Electromagnetic wave is the fundamental basis and physical carrier of modern wireless communications, which makes it possible to realize convenient radio access and communication without the need for wire connections.
 Electromagnetic wave has many useful physical properties, such as propagating at the speed of light and providing various degrees of freedom.
 These useful properties endow modern wireless communication systems with advantages, including high mobility, low transmission latency, and superior network capacity.

 In this article, we focus on the important property in electromagnetics known as reciprocity, with an emphasis on whether the channel reciprocity holds in RIS-assisted wireless networks.
-Electromagnetic reciprocity refers to the phenomenon that the electromagnetic field generated at the observation point by a source holds the same when the source and observation point swap their positions.
+Electromagnetic reciprocity refers to the phenomenon that the electromagnetic field generated at the observation point by a source {\blc remains} the same when the source and observation point swap their positions.
 This phenomenon comes from the symmetry of Maxwell's equations with respect to time.
 In particular, as derived from Maxwell's equations for time-invariant and linear media, the most common representation of reciprocity in electromagnetics is the Rayleigh-Carson reciprocity theorem as follows\cite{Origin}

 where volume $V_i$ contains source $i$ with current density ${\bf{J}}_i$ that creates field ${\bf{E}}_i$.
-Equation (\ref{s1}) indicates that the reaction of field ${\bf{E}}_B$ on source A is the same as that of field ${\bf{E}}_A$ on source B, i.e., the interaction between any pair of electromagnetic sources is reciprocal.
+Equation \ref{s1} indicates that the reaction of field ${\bf{E}}_B$ on source A is the same as that of field ${\bf{E}}_A$ on source B, i.e., the interaction between any pair of electromagnetic sources is reciprocal.
 In particular, Rayleigh-Carson reciprocity theorem unveils that the transmission between a pair of antennas is reciprocal for opposite propagation directions.
 This property is widely exploited in the field of wireless communications and is known as channel reciprocity.
-An implicit pre-condition of Rayleigh-Carson reciprocity theorem is that source A and source B should operate at the same frequency\cite{Origin}, which leads to the fact that the uplink and downlink wireless channels of a TDD wireless network are reciprocal while the instantaneous wireless channels in a frequency-division duplexing (FDD) wireless network are nonreciprocal.

 Without loss of generality, a simple yet typical RIS-assisted TDD wireless communication system is considered in the rest of this article to elaborate on whether the channel reciprocity holds in RIS-assisted TDD wireless networks.
 As shown in Fig. \ref{System}, the considered system is comprised of a single-antenna access point, a single-antenna user, and an RIS configured by an RIS controller.
 The wireless channel between the access point and the user can be expressed as